Your new dental patients have high expectations

 Step three is about making the dental patient experience extremely easy – both externally and internally.

-- Is your location easily accessible with visible signage and ample parking?
+- Is your location easily to identify with signage displaying your dental logo?

 - Does your receptionist walk a new patient through exactly what they’ll need to bring with them to their appointment?